iollmann/TheXaroliReturn/README.md

 the children's story that provides the setting is not revealed so as not to overly prompt specific behaviors, except perhaps as a fun reveal at the end.
 What _have_ you done, children?

+Provided materials are a mixture of markdown files and XML files from Game Master 5th Edition and Fight Club 5th edition, D&D assistant apps.
+(We got these from the iOS/macOS App store.
+The full featured versions of these are something like $2.99, so generally cheaper than paid versions of online VTTs and D&D Beyond.

 (DMs only!)
 Please see Overview.md for further info.

 ### License